 What is the price of Aseel chicken?

 A day-old baby chick of the Aseel breed costs around $10-12 in the United States.
-If you are going to buy a adult rooster or hen, the price depends upon the breeders.
+If you buy an adult rooster or hen, the price depends upon the breeders.

 Do Aseel chickens have long tails?